 Caffeine is a natural substance that is extracted from plants.
 This includes coffee beans, tea leaves and cocoa beans.
-Caffeine can also be produced synthetically.
+Caffeine can also be produced synthetically (made by a chemical process).
 It is a stimulant, which means it helps you to be alert.

-Caffeine is found in coffee, tea, chocolate, energy drinks, soft drinks, kola nuts and some medicines, such as headache or cold/flu medicines.
+Caffeine is found in coffee, tea (black & green varieties), chocolate, energy drinks, soft drinks, weight loss supplements, kola nuts and some medicines, such as headache or cold/flu medicines.
 Read more about caffeine, including recommended amounts to have each day.

 What effect does caffeine have on your body?

 Caffeine stimulates your central nervous system.
 It does this by blocking adenosine, a substance in your body that makes you feel sleepy.
 This can make you more alert and give you a boost of energy – useful in the morning but not helpful if you are trying to go to sleep!